-CCR&R maintains a database of all legally operating providers in Seminole County including licensed, licensed exempt; faith based and registered family child care homes.
-Families can request a customized unbiased computer generated list of child care programs meeting their specific needs.
-The provider listing is based on the family needs and matches those with the provider’s services.
-The search details can include location, care-schedule, curriculum offered, the program’s environment and other services offered by the provider.
+CCR&R maintains a database of all legally operating providers in Seminole County including licensed, licensed exempt; faith-based, and registered family child care homes.
+Families can request a customized unbiased computer-generated list of child care programs meeting their specific needs.
+The provider listing is based on the family’s needs and matches those with the provider’s services.
+The search details can include location, care-schedule, curriculum offered, the program’s environment, and other services offered by the provider.

-CCR&R also assists potential providers with information on startup and supporting child care providers, while promoting quality, availability and affordability of existing services in the community.
+CCR&R also assists potential providers with information on startup and supports child care providers, while promoting the quality, availability, and affordability of existing services in the community.

-Families can request a child care provider listing and community resources by completing the Provider listing and Community Services Request Form, calling our CCR&R parent line at 407-960-2468, or visiting our office.
+Families can request a child care provider listing and community resources by completing the Provider listing and Community Services Request Form, calling our CCR&R parent line at 407-960-2468, or visit our office.
 CCR&R requests are processed within two business days and can be provided by email, mail, or made available for pick up at the Coalition office.
 CCR&R is available from 7:00 AM to 6:00 PM, Monday through Thursday, with the exception of legal holidays.
 The resources below can help you when choosing a child care provider.
-If you are a family or provider calling with an immediate need, you may contact United Way 211 Helpline for assistance with community resources outside the coalitions normal business hours and holiday closures.
+If you are a family or provider calling with an immediate need, you may contact United Way 211 Helpline for assistance with community resources outside the coalition’s normal business hours and holiday closures.